lucvsemr/ohjelmoinnin-perusteet/src/content/part4/part4-2.md

 <Exercise title={'016 Personal information'}>

-The program described here should be implemented in the class `Main`.
+The program described here should be implemented in the method `Main` in class `Program`.

 <Note>Do not modify the class PersonalInformation.</Note>